waiting-for-dev/ergoterm.nvim/README.md

     -- These are merged with select_actions, allowing you to add custom actions -- without replacing the defaults
     extra_select_actions = {}
+  },

+  -- Text decorators configuration text_decorators = {
+    -- Default text decorators available by name
+    -- These replace the built-in decorators entirely default = {
+      identity = function(text) return text end,
+      markdown_code = function(text)
+        -- Implementation details...
+      end
+    },

+    -- Additional decorators to append to default
+    -- These are merged with default, allowing you to add custom decorators -- without replacing the built-in ones
+    extra = {}
   }
 })
 ```